Key Takeaways

 The role of a nominee director primarily revolves around regulatory and statutory compliance.
 While they may not be extensively involved in the day-to-day decision-making processes, nominee directors are crucial in ensuring that you adhere to the legal requirements set forth by the Accounting and Corporate Regulatory Authority (ACRA) and other relevant authorities.

-A critical aspect of a nominee director's role is the adept handling of potential conflicts of interest.
+Another critical aspect of a nominee director's role is the adept handling of potential conflicts of interest.
 Despite their non-executive role, nominee directors are expected to commit to the company's best interests, avoiding any personal gain that might conflict with its objectives.
 This commitment aligns with broader principles of corporate governance and regulatory compliance.

 Nominee Director vs Nominee Shareholder

-Appointing a Nominee Director
+3 Steps to Appoint a Nominee Director

 After understanding the nominee director’s eligibility criteria and responsibilities, it is time to appoint one.
 Here are the steps to appoint a nominee director: